 - Exercise, which can help to relieve symptoms

 In severe cases, for example if you have been diagnosed with carpal tunnel syndrome, surgery or steroid injections may be required.
 Complementary therapies may also help with symptoms, for example acupuncture and The Alexander Technique, but as these are generally unavailable on the NHS, you will need to pay for your own sessions.

 Claiming compensation for RSI

 The easiest way to find out if you could make a claim for RSI is to get in touch with Accident Advice Helpline.
-You can call us on 0800 689 0500 or on 0333 500 0993 from a mobile to find out more about making a 100% no-win, no-fee* claim.
+You can call us on 0800 689 5659 or on to find out more about making a no win no fee claim.
 With over 16 years’ experience, our expert personal injury advisors offer confidential, no-obligation advice, which could help you decide whether or not to proceed with a claim.